 Help around the house

-Ask your hosts if you can wash a few dishes, fold laundry, or wipe down the counters.
+Ask your hosts if you can wash a few dishes, fold laundry (there are going to be a lot of baby leggings, rompers, and pajamas that need folding), or wipe down the counters.
 (Better yet, just start doing it if you see an opportunity.)
 New parents shouldn't have to worry about hosting their visitors, and it's on you to make it clear that you don't expect this.
 Even a little bit of help goes a long way in those crazy first days with a new baby.

 Don't comment on parenting choices